-This is a talk I gave at our last Intensive about the value of Shaktipat.
+This is a talk I gave at an Intensive about the value of Shaktipat.
 I remember my Shaktipat as the greatest gift I could ever receive.

 Of all the buddhas who have ever attained enlightenment, not a single one accomplished this without relying upon a master.
 And, of all the thousand buddhas who will appear in this eon, none of them will attain enlightenment without relying on a master.

 One of my greatest joys in life is to watch people awaken to the Shakti and then watch their lives transform.
 Over the years thousands of people have walked through the doors of the Ashram and awakened to Guru’s grace.
-Sadness becomes love, anger dissolves into peace and fear into faith.
+I have watched sadness become love, I have seen anger dissolve into forgiveness and fear become faith.

 In the early 70s when Guruji first published the Siddha Path magazine, Baba Muktananda said of him, “he has the power to make people experience the divine presence.”
-When I first met him in the 70s, before he was neither a guru or a swami, he had a beautiful light around him.
-I didn’t know what it was that shone so brightly in him until later, when I learned that it was the Shakti from his devotion to his Guru, Baba Muktananda.
+When I first met him in the 70s, before he was a guru or a swami, he had a beautiful light around him.
+I didn’t know what it was that shone so brightly in him until later, when I learned that it was the Shakti, the divine energy from his devotion to his Guru, Baba Muktananda.

 Where does this ability come from in him and other great gurus?
 The great beings say that whatever they have attained, it is due to their Guru’s grace.
 Devotion to the Guru bears worldly and spiritual blessings.
-It is a disciple’s love and faith in the Guru that sustains Shakti.
+And, it is a disciple’s love and faith in the Guru that sustains the Shakti.